-This first-ever National Infrastructure Assessment for the United Kingdom makes recommendations for how the identified infrastructure needs and priorities of the country should be addressed.
-Government is required to formally respond to the recommendations made.
+This first-ever National Infrastructure Assessment for the United Kingdom made a series recommendations for how the identified infrastructure needs and priorities of the country should be addressed

-The Assessment makes a series of recommendations, including on:
+The first Assessment mades a series of recommendations, including on:

 - Low carbon energy – making a switch to low-carbon and renewable sources for both the country’s power and heating, combined with a move towards electric vehicles, would mean the customer of 2050 would pay the same in real terms for their energy as today

 - Digital technology – that the Government devise a National Broadband Plan by Spring 2019, to deliver full fibre connections across the whole of the country, including those in rural areas – this should ensure that the technology is available to 15 million homes and businesses by 2025, 25 million by 2030, and all homes and businesses by 2033